MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentsharefolderresult_extendederror.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentShareFolderResult.ExtendedError

 ## -description

-When a failure to share a folder occurs this will contain the error code associated with that failure.
+**Deprecated.** When a failure to share a folder occurs this will contain the error code associated with that failure.

 ## -property-value

 HRESULT

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples